 Newcastle Archaeological Management Strategy 2015

-The Newcastle Archaeological Management Strategy (1.11 MB) was adopted by Council on 20 August 2015.
+The Newcastle Archaeological Management Strategy (pdf) was adopted by Council on 20 August 2015.
 It provides a framwork for the management and conservation of archaeological reosources in the Newcastle City Centre.
 The Newcastle Archaeological Management Plan Review 2013, and the original Newcastle Archaeological Management Plan 1997, are the parent documents that support the NAMS.
 Both of these documents are available for viewing in the Local Studies Section of Newcastle Region Library.
 Sorry, we can't upload them as they are over size.

 Our city has a long and proud history of recognising our heritage places.
 Since the 1980s we have actively engaged with our community to support, identify and protect our heritage, publishing heritage studies and reports to assist in caring for our heritage.